 The spacious park-like setting includes a playground for children and hiking trails for the whole family.
 Dogs are welcome.

 Address: 31 Kingsley Road, Christina Lake, British Columbia

 8. Camp Beverly Hills Resort

-One of the popular perks is the on-site coffee bar, where campers and residents are served their morning java.
-Other amenities include Wi-Fi, a children’s playground, and coin laundry.
+Amenities include Wi-Fi, a children's playground, and coin laundry.
 Ice and firewood are available for sale.

 There's a yard for volleyball and basketball, movie nights, and at any given moment, there's always the possibility that a water fight could break out.
 In the summer, when it gets so hot that you want to run through every sprinkler you see, a water fight is just another perk.

 Address: 40 Kingsley Road, Christina Lake, British Columbia